 Editor's note: It is FFS whether AMF can accept the registration request due to allowed S-NSSAI(s) other than the one for UAS services, which will be based on the stage-2 requirement if available.

-If the mobility and periodic registration update request from a UE supporting MINT is rejected due to a disaster condition no longer being applicable, the network shall set the 5GMM cause value to #11 "PLMN not allowed" or #13 "Roaming not allowed in this tracking area" and may include a disaster return wait range in the Disaster return wait range IE in the REGISTRATION REJECT message.
+If the mobility and periodic registration update request from a UE supporting MINT is rejected due to a disaster condition no longer being applicable, the network shall set the 5GMM cause value to #XX "Disaster roaming services not allowed" and may include a disaster return wait range in the Disaster return wait range IE in the REGISTRATION REJECT message.

 The UE shall take the following actions depending on the 5GMM cause value received in the REGISTRATION REJECT message.